 What kind of knives…

-The M120 is a highly versatile sharpener and can handle any sharpening task for high quality gourmet knives, butchering knives, sporting knives, pocket knives, survival knives, and serrated knives.
+The M120 is a highly versatile sharpener and can handle any sharpening task for high-quality gourmet knives, butcher knives, sporting knives, pocket knives, survival knives, and serrated knives.

 For butcher knives, pocket knives, sporting knives, and, survival knives, I would recommend using Stage 1 and 2 in many cases.